enterprisemodules/ora_profile/documentation/database/db_definition.md

 ### oracle_home<a name='database::db_definition_oracle_home'>

-The home firectory to use for the Oracle installation.
+The home directory to use for the Oracle installation.

 The default is : `/u01/app/oracle/product/#{version}/db_home1`